chloebuilds/space-invaders/README.md

 ## The Grid

 The grid sits as the building block of the game as a 10 x 10 square and is created using JavaScript and HTML.
-Using a for loop; HTML divs are created and appended as children of the grid.
+Using a for loop; HTML divs are created and appended as children of the grid (which I named 'starfield').

 ```javascript
 const starfield = document.querySelector('.starfield')